tw99ch/School_District_Analysis/README.md

 - How is the school summary affected?

   As we mark the 9th grade student as NaN, the passing rate for math and reading both slightly decreased from the module result.
+The passing rates for math and reading both decrease comparing to the original data.
+The passing rate for math decreased by around 27% from 93.9% to 66.9% and passing rate for reading decrease by 27.6% from 97.3% to 69.7% due to excluding ninth graders’ scores but divided by all students for calculation the passing rate.

   Original: